Ucheability/NHS-Activity-Hospital-Dashboard/README.md

 - Where are potential operational pressures or inefficiencies within hospital services?

 ## 3. Data Source
+- **Source:** The analysis is based on publicly available NHS Hospital Episode Statistics (HES) data/ NHS Digital portal for the 2024–25 financial year.
+The dataset contains aggregated information on hospital activity across England, including admissions, finished consultant episodes (FCEs), bed days, day case activity, and specialty-level breakdowns.
+- **Governance Note:** To preserve data integrity while maintaining patient confidentiality, suppressed values within the HES dataset were imputed using a conservative proxy approach to enable consistent aggregation at national and regional levels.

 ## 4. Key KPIs
+The dashboard focuses on the following key performance indicators (KPIs):

+- **Total Admissions** (Finished Admission Episodes – FAE)
+- **Day Case Activity**  (Finished Consultant Episodes – FCE)
+- **Total No of NHS Porviders**
+- **Average Length of Stay (ALOS)**
+- **Day Case Rate (%)**

 ## 5. Dashboard Design

+The dashboard was designed in Excel with a clear, user-focused layout to support quick interpretation and exploration of hospital activity data.

+**Key design features include:**
+- High-level KPI cards summarising admissions, bed days, and length of stay
+- Comparative visualisations showing inpatient activity versus day case activity
+- Specialty-level charts highlighting areas of highest demand
+- Provider-level analysis to support benchmarking and performance comparison
+- Interactive slicers enabling users to filter results by provider and specialty

 ## 6. Analysis & Insights

 ## 7. Tools & Techniques